Nimeriya778/set-laser-current-levels/README.md

 Set laser current levels program
 ================================

-The program create and send packets to the AFS server using connectionless UDP over IPv4.
+The program creates and sends packets to the AFS server using connectionless UDP over IPv4.
 The packet contains laser diode current level codes.